-The story of Nancy Argentino, a former lover of professional wrestler “Superfly” Jimmy Snuka, is a sobering one filled with possible cover-ups and the needless death of a young woman.
+This is the disturbing story of Nancy Argentino, who was once the lover of professional wrestler “Superfly” Jimmy Snuka.
+It is a sobering tale filled with possible cover-ups and the needless death of a young woman.

 According to The Morning Call based out of Allentown, Pennsylvania, "She was rushed out of Snuka’s George Washington Motor Lodge motel room — now the site of Home Depot along MacArthur Road and Route 22 — on May 10, 1983.
-Snuka, a married man, had returned from a World Wrestling Federation taping at the Allentown Fairgrounds to find Argentino gasping for air and oozing yellow fluid from her mouth and nose."
+A married man, Snuka returned from a World Wrestling Federation taping at the Allentown Fairgrounds to find Argentino gasping for air and oozing yellow fluid from her mouth and nose."

 According to the autopsy, Argentino was declared dead hours later at Lehigh Valley Hospital and died of traumatic brain injuries consistent with a moving head striking a stationary object.
 The findings showed that she had more than two dozen cuts and bruises — a possible sign of “mate abuse” — on her head, ear, chin, arms, hands, back, buttocks, legs, and feet.
 It is believed that Snuka delaying 12-24 hours in calling for medical help contributed greatly to the emergency staffers’ inability to resuscitate her.